-E-mail, Internet Access and Anti-Virus Software
+Internet Access and Anti-Virus Software

-Students are assigned e-mail accounts for all college-related communications.
-Students must authenticate their accounts using their student ID number at: http://accounts.ccis.edu.
-Students may access CougarMail by logging in to CougarTrack or at the Gmail login page.
-Be sure to enter your full email address and your CougarTrack password.
-CougarMail is a free service to all students and is a lifetime account for graduates.
 Internet access is available to students for use as a resource in the student computer lab and lab classrooms, Stafford Library and the residence halls.
 A wireless network is available for laptop and portable/mobile devices.
 Students using computers on the College network must have the latest version of anti-virus software.
 Registered students are eligible for free Microsoft Office 365.
 A link to free Microsoft Office 365 and anti-virus software is available in CougarTrack, under Help-Technology Solutions Center.